powbot/docs/Script_Writer_Ranks/ScriptWriterRanks.md

 ## Script Writer 3

 ### Requirements
-- All of the prior SW1 & 2 requirements
+- All the prior SW1 & 2 requirements
 - A more complex script(s) than what we’d expect for SW2 and/or multiple complex scripts.
 Explore more of the API and utilise it efficiently and correctly.
 - You must keep and maintain at least 5+ scripts with two or more of these meeting the prior mentioned complexity requirement.
 - Unless a valid reason is present, upload to a public GitHub repo and post the link in your application.
 This will be reviewed, and any feedback provided by anyone with equal or greater rank.